skanda-shastry/awesome-interview-question/README.md

 16) Why are manholes round?If it were up to you what other shape should it have been and why.
 17) How many cricket balls are there in India.
 18) If I give you 8 balls and all looks exactly same.
 7 has a same weight and 1 is little heavy.
 Just tell me how can you find that heavy one.
+19) What’s something that’s easy for me to do but hard for others? (discover what’s easy for you but hard for others)

 Product Design & thinking: